 counseling services provided by CCCS of the Mid-

 To help cover the cost of providing this course, the agency charges a fee of $40.00 for an individual and $80.00 for couples who are filing joint Bankruptcy.
 The fee is due upon completion of the course.
-You may be eligible to have this fee waived or reduced if you meet the poverty guidelines in the State in which you reside.
-Fees can be paid with cash, personal check, money order or cashier check and made payable to CCCS.
+You may be eligible to have this fee waived or reduced if you meet the Federal Poverty Guidelines provided to you on our website.
+You can choose not to provide verifiable income information.
+However, if you elect to "opt out" of providing income information, you are opting out of consideration for a waiver or reduced fees.
+Fees can be paid with a debit/credit card, cash, personal check, money order or cashier check and made payable to CCCS.
 Services will not be denied due to the inability to pay nor will certificates be withheld.

 CCCS does not pay or receive fees or other consideration for the referral of clients to or by the provider.